 - If you want to download video online in batch, get all of them into one file and let Downie scan it.

 Permute, which is also part of Setapp, is a media converter created by the same developer, so it seamlessly integrates with Downie.
 While Downie can automatically grab just the audio, or convert all videos to MP4, for anything beyond that you can have downloaded videos open automatically in Permute.

 Permute has presets for every device, can convert videos to audio files, supports subtitles, and can even crop videos or rotate them 90 degrees, in case you were holding the camera wrong.
 It also stitches back together videos that are downloaded in multiple parts.

-And since both Downie and Permute are part of the Setapp family, there's no reason not to try them together!
+And since both Downie and Permute are part of the Setapp family (240+ Mac, iOS, and web apps for almost any task), there's no reason not to try them together!